lewisknewton/questionnaire-engine/README.md

 ## Set-up

-Navigate to the installation folder and run:
+Navigate to the installation directory and run:

 ```bash
 npm run setup